-Do suffer from hypothyroidism or know someone who does?
+Do you suffer from hypothyroidism or know someone who does?
 Chances are you know a little bit about the gastrointestinal (GI) symptoms that go along with it.
 I know.
 Fun, right?
 Thyroid digestive problems and intestinal issues, unfortunately, tend to go hand in hand.
-Here’s why that is and 7 ways to help heal.
+Here's why that is and 7 ways to help heal.

 Hypothyroidism, a condition in which there is too little thyroid hormone present in the body, can result in a number of GI symptoms, including the potential for overgrowth of bacteria, yeast or an imbalance in gut flora.